sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 ## Rendering

-- A data `computeBoundingBox` is available in all [AnimationLoops](https://www.sofa-framework.org/community/doc/simulation-principles/animation-loop/) defines whether the global bounding box of the scene is computed at each time step.
+- A data `computeBoundingBox` is available in all [AnimationLoops](https://www.sofa-framework.org/community/doc/simulation-principles/animation-loop/).
+This data defines whether the global bounding box of the scene is computed at each time step.
 Setting this data to `false` will avoid the recomputation of the bounding box used for rendering, thus possibly saving computation time.

 - Debug visualization can be very costly.
 For example, drawing thousands of tetrahedra is very time consuming.
 Draw only what you need.